Dn-Programming-Core-Management/Dn-FamiTracker/docs/contributionguide.md

 ## Dependencies and Building
 To edit and/or build the source, you may use Visual Studio 2019, or alternatively, any IDE that supports CMake.
 You will need the following dependencies:

-- HTMLHelp to build the manual (install from here: https://docs.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads)
+- [HTMLHelp](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads) to build the manual
 - For any IDE that supports building via CMake:
   - CMake
   - The latest MSVC build tools (may be from VS Installer or from other sources)